ccorcos/groove-salad/README.md

 ## To Do

-- slidable keyboard just slide the visual
+- slidable keyboard with snap
+- changing the offset should leave the red notes in the same place on the keyboard
+- make all the buttons outside the circle green
-- rotatable change offset in realtime
+- rotatable change offset in realtime without waiting for snap

 - polyphonic synth
 - visualize which notes are pressed

 - onMouseOut events
 - use synth with frequencies and change the the number of notes (12)

-- synth with multiple notes
-- display where you're holding down a note or not
+- touch events
-- rotatable keyboard
+- change 12!

 ---